 1. FTP Extension Settings

-Clicking on FTP settings will take you to the settings page.
-You will be asked to enter you FTP connection details to enable the extension to connect to your account.
-You will not be able to use the extension if you do not connect it with your account from here.
+When you click on FTP settings, you will be taken to the settings page.
+To enable the extension to connect to your account, you will be prompted to enter your FTP connection information.
+You will be unable to use the extension unless you connect it to your account from this page.

-Once you are connected, the settings page will show the available settings that you can manage:
+Once connected, the settings page will display the available settings for you to manage:

-You can set the number of recent backups that you want to be kept on your FTP storage, as well as setting the total size of backups that you store in your server – a very convenient option if you have limited space available.
+You can specify the number of recent backups that you want to keep on your FTP storage, as well as the total size of backups that you want to keep on your server, which is a very useful option if you have limited space.

 2. Export Using FTP Extension

-The export process using FTP Extension is initiated from the Export option in the All-in-One WP Migration plugin menu:
+The FTP Extension export process is started by selecting the Export option in the All-in-One WP Migration plugin menu:

-There are options to exclude items from your backup – spam comments, themes, inactive plugins, cache, etc
+There are options to exclude certain items from your backup, such as spam comments, themes, inactive plugins, cache, and so on.

-Choosing one of the options, in this case – FTP, starts the export process, you will see the following steps:
+When you select one of the options, in this case FTP, the export process begins, and you will see the following steps:

 3. Import Using FTP Extension

-Once you have chosen this option, a new window is opened – Import and you can choose options from the dropdown menu to select where to import a backup from:
+When you select this option, a new window titled Import appears, and you can select options from the dropdown menu to import a backup from:

-Choosing FTP will open a window showing your connected cloud files and folders.
-Select the backup you want to import and press the Import button.
-This will start the import process:
+When you select FTP, a window will appear with a list of your connected cloud files and folders.
+Choose the backup to import and click the Import button.
+This will initiate the import procedure: